John Fox Jr.

 John Fox Jr. (December 16, 1862 – July 8, 1919) was an American journalist, novelist, and short story writer.
+His home in Big Stone Gap, Virginia is a museum and listed on the National Register of Historic Places.
+Several of his works were bestsellers and were adapted to films.
+He married an opera star.
+He was inducted into the Kentucky Writers Hall of Fame.

 Biography

 Born in Stony Point, Kentucky, to John William Fox Sr. and Minerva Worth Carr, Fox studied English at Harvard University.
 He graduated in 1883 before becoming a reporter in New York City.
 After working for both New York Times and the New York Sun, he published a successful serialization of his first novel, A Mountain Europa, in Century magazine in 1892.
 Two moderately successful short story collections followed, as well as his first conventional novel, The Kentuckians in 1898.
 Fox gained a following as a war correspondent, working for Harper's Weekly in Cuba during the Spanish–American War of 1898, where he served with the "Rough Riders."
 Six years later he traveled to Asia to report on the Russo-Japanese War for Scribner's magazine.

 Though he occasionally wrote for periodicals, after 1904, Fox dedicated much of his attention to fiction.
 The Little Shepherd of Kingdom Come (published in 1903) and The Trail of the Lonesome Pine (published in 1908) are arguably his most well known and successful works, entering the New York Times top ten list of bestselling novels for 1903, 1904, 1908, and 1909 respectively.
 In The Trail of the Lonesome Pine, the character Devil Judd Tolliver was based on the real life of "Devil John" Wesley Wright, the sheriff of Wise County, Virginia.
 Many of his works reflected the naturalist style, his childhood in Kentucky's Bluegrass region, and his life among the coal miners of Big Stone Gap, Virginia.
 Many of his novels were historical romances or period dramas set in that region.